child getting an ear exam

 R.N.s without a bachelor’s degree in nursing must complete additional undergraduate coursework before taking master’s courses after they are admitted to the R.N. to M.S. program.
 See additional information tab.

-The master’s program uses The Essentials of Masters Education in Nursing (AACN, 2011) as professional nursing standards and guidelines.
-Upon completion of the master’s program, graduates should be able to:
+The master’s program uses The Essentials of Masters Education in Nursing (AACN, 2021) as professional nursing standards and guidelines.

 Required preliminary coursework for the R.N. with an associate degree or diploma